TYA Professional Training Program

 TYA Junior Company

 Junior Company is an opportunity for upper-level students with Senior Company aspirations to further develop skills in audition preparation, harmony singing, character development, and more.
-Junior Company members produce a full length musical in the Fall/Winter session and participated in a skills-based audition prep class in the Winter/Spring.
+Junior Company members produce a full length musical in the Fall/Winter session and participate in a skills-based audition prep class in the Winter/Spring.
 Students who excel throughout the year will be invited to participate in a special Spring workshop which will include being featured as an ensemble member in select scenes of TYA Senior Company’s production in June.
 (It is recommended that Junior Company students participate in DLC Fall and Spring production classes to supplement their learning)

 TYA Junior Company Winter/Spring 2018: Song & Scene Showcase